mstwutao/mstwutao.github.io/content/post/transformer/index.md

 - Byte-Pair Encoding (BPE): BPE is a subword tokenization technique that splits words into subword units by iteratively merging the most frequent character pairs.
 It starts with a vocabulary of individual characters and then progressively merges pairs of characters based on their frequency in the training data.
 This process generates subword units that can represent both whole words and their parts.
 It's widely used in models like GPT-2 and GPT-3.

 - WordPiece Tokenization: WordPiece is a subword tokenization technique similar to BPE, but it's designed to handle languages with clearer word boundaries.
 WordPiece starts with a vocabulary of words and iteratively merges the most frequent word pieces.
 It's widely used in models like BERT and its variants.

+Tokenization is a field of ongoing research, but for our purposes, we rely on Spacy's tokenizer.
+Spacy employs a rule-based methodology to segment text into tokens, utilizing linguistic rules and heuristics to establish token boundaries within the text.

 ```python
 from torchtext.data.utils import get_tokenizer